Trusted UK service price guides — 2026

 Should I use an NFRC-registered roofer?

 Yes.
 The National Federation of Roofing Contractors (NFRC) is the UK's largest roofing trade body.
 Members are vetted and insured, and NFRC offers independent post-work warranty schemes.
-Always check NFRC membership at nfrc.co.uk, ask for proof of public liability insurance (minimum £2 million), and get at least three written quotes before proceeding.
+Always check NFRC membership at nfrc.co.uk, ask any London roofer for proof of public liability insurance (minimum £2 million), and get at least three written quotes before proceeding.

 Price disclaimer: All prices on this page are estimates based on 2026 UK market research and publicly available data for London and the surrounding area.
 Actual costs will vary according to the specific job, access requirements, materials, and your exact location within London.
 Always obtain at least three written, itemised quotes from qualified, insured tradespeople before committing to any work.
 Last verified: March 2026.